bufferx/twork/README.md

 ### Open Design

 + Not only for web application framework
-+ Can be directly embedded other control model, like that the custom protol server-app
++ Can be directly embedded other control model, like that the custom protcol server-app
 + Custom Logging Support

 ### Scaffold Support